International Shipping

 When buying imported goods from a foreign supplier, there are certain steps that you will need to take to comply with import regulations, duty waivers, customs clearance and, occasionally, payment to the supplier in a foreign currency.

 While UC has master contracts with both UPS and FedEx for international shipping, neither company has been granted Power of Attorney for the UC system.
-Packages valued over $5,000 (and some heavier/bulkier items) must go through UC-contracted Customs broker AmericanCargo to handle customs, duties, and import taxes to ensure that only fees required by applicable treaties will be applied.
+Packages valued at over $5,000 (and some heavier/bulkier items) must be processed through a UC-contracted Customs broker, AmericanCargo, to handle customs, duties, and import taxes.
+This ensures that only fees required by applicable treaties are applied.

 Visit Supply Chain Management’s Guidance on Importing Goods from a Foreign Supplier.